GitTools/GitVersion/docs/input/docs/usage/cli.md

 ---
 Order: 20
 Title: Command Line
+Description: |
+    The Command Line gives most flexibility by allowing the execution of GitVersion to be customized.
+CardIcon: terminal.svg
 ---

 If you want a command line version installed on your machine then you can use